 2.14.
-Improving the "second phase" of the Arbitration Convention (Discussion paper - p.
-10)

-a) Composition and functioning of advisory commissions
+Improving the "second phase" of the Arbitration Convention a) Composition and functioning of advisory commissions

-- 23. The composition of advisory commissions is governed by Article 9(1) of the AC.
-Article 11 (2) AC provides that "The advisory commission shall adopt its opinion by a simple majority of its members". - 24.
+- 30. The composition of advisory commissions is governed by Article 9(1) of the AC.
+Article 11 (2) AC provides that "The advisory commission shall adopt its opinion by a simple majority of its members". - 31.
 The presence of competent authorities on the panel and especially their right to vote on the opinion of the advisory commission was criticised by 3 of the 4 chairmen of advisory commissions from whom the JTPF sought feedback in 2013 on the functioning of the "second phase" of the Arbitration Convention.
 They pointed out that although it is of great value to have CAs on the commission in order to give independent members full information on all aspects of the case including their own position and the reasons for it, their status as full members of the advisory commission with voting power seems to be an obstacle to the efficient functioning of the commission.
-In particular, chairmen of advisory commissions pointed out that:

-&lt;sup>6 Communication from the Commission to the European Parliament and the Council on concrete ways to reinforce the fight against tax fraud and tax evasion including in relation to third countries, COM (2012) 351, 27.06.2012
+In particular, chairmen of advisory commissions pointed out that: - the principles of arbitration suggest that interested parties do not sit on an arbitration panel; - representatives of CAs can delay the proceedings of the advisory commission, as they take much of the meeting time by continuing exchanges of view; - presence of CAs' representatives may inhibit necessary discussion on the issues among the independent members; - representatives of CAs do not want usually to prejudice their jobs by agreeing with the other side's view; a compromise is therefore unlikely and this means in practice that the decision of the commission is generally taken by the (three) independent members only, unless they agree to fully support the view of one of the Member States.
+If CAs are not present in the advisory commission, the independent persons of standing and the Chair could decide on an opinion in a more expedite and efficient manner. - 32.
+From a Member State's point of view it is important that representatives of CAs are full members of the advisory commission, so as to ensure that their case is presented well.
+CAs' representatives on the panel are normally two and MS consider that this is adequate, as it allows them to send to the advisory commission two professionals with different profiles (e.g., a lawyer and an economist).
+The possibility to appoint only one representative per CA is already foreseen in Article 9(1). - 33.
+Revising the voting powers within the advisory commission and giving independent persons of standing the formal possibility to hold separate deliberations was considered to require changes to the AC.

-&lt;sup>7 See document JTPF/010/2013/EN
+&lt;sup>9 See document JTPF/010/2013/EN